 How does (version 1) differ from (version 2) of this story?
 How are the versions the same?
 How did the theme/setting/plot of the different stories stay the same?
 What is different?

-How do the ideas in ?
+How do the ideas in compare to the ideas in ?